KouateMuhamed/agmi-video-generator/CHALLENGE.md

 Your video script generator works—but it's bounded by its few shot examples.
 It can only remix what it's seen.

-We want you to build something way harder: **an engine that generates content more creative than its examples.**
+We want you to build something way harder: **an engine that generates truly creative content.**

 If you solve this, the same engine powers everything we build: video scripts, ads, Reddit posts, LinkedIn content, emails.